twilliamsorel/trevors-tales/src/_stories/starship-redemption-5.md

 “I was overwhelmed, I guess.”

-“An interest reaction, for a newborn.” said Thirty Five.
+“An interesting reaction, for a newborn.” said Thirty Five.
 “To run, and to reflect.”

 “Maybe reflecting is in my nature,” said Twenty Nine.